home-assistant/home-assistant.io/source/_integrations/here_travel_time.markdown

   type: string
   default: "HERE Travel Time"
 mode:
   description: "You can choose between: `bicycle`, `car`, `pedestrian`, `publicTransport`, `publicTransportTimeTable` or `truck`.
 The default is `car`.
-For public transport `publicTransportTimetable` is recommended.
+For public transport `publicTransportTimeTable` is recommended.
 You can find more information on the modes [here](https://developer.here.com/documentation/routing/topics/transport-modes.html) and on the public modes [here](https://developer.here.com/documentation/routing/topics/public-transport-routing.html)"
   required: false
   type: string
   default: "car"